 Style 4 - Fabric Flower Hair Clips

-Fabric flowers can be glued to lined alligator clips.
-These pretty flowers are made with circles of fabric and are ideal for getting down your scrap bin.
-Top the hair clip off with a crystal or fancy button.
+Fabric flowers make easy hair accessories and can be glued to lined alligator clips.
+These pretty flower accessories are made with circles of fabric and are ideal for getting down your scrap bin.
+Top the DIY hair clip off with a crystal or fancy button.
 You could also use covered buttons for the center.